We interview Much Ado About Dying director Simon Chambers on his deeply personal documentary centering on his time as a caregiver for his dying uncle.

 This interview has been edited for length and clarity.

-Much Ado About Dying is now showing theatrically in New York (Film Forum) and will be released in Los Angeles on March 22, 2024, with more cities to come.
-In the UK, the film will be out in cinemas from May 3.
+Much Ado About Dying was released in New York (Film Forum) on March 15, in Los Angeles on March 22, and in UK cinemas from May 3. the film will be available on DVD from December 3, 2024.
 Read our review of Much Ado About Dying.